Semi-classical spacetime thermodynamics: Semi-classical 2D gravity from thermodynamics

-Two comments are in order.
-First, we omit the boundary terms as they do not affect the augmented Wald entropy.
-Second, we need to address the regime of validity of this semiclassical action.
+Before proceeding, we need to address the regime of validity of this semiclassical action.
 The central charge $c$ must be much greater than $1$ so that the loop corrections associated with $\chi$ can be disregarded~\cite{Almheiri:2015}.
 At the same time, $c$ must be sufficiently small to still represent a correction to the classical dynamics rather than a dominant effect.
 The precise meaning of this statement is context-dependent (see~\cite{Pedraza:2021cvx} for the discussion of the black hole case).
 While the limit of very large $c$ is also interesting to study, it would break the self-consistency of the backreaction approach we adopt.
 Nevertheless, braneworld solutions with very large $c$ appear to still possess the generalized entropy given by the semiclassical expression we use~\cite{Panella:2023}, suggesting that our results might be applicable even in this regime.